mrsajadpp/ocr-bill-software/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Apache-2.0 License.